rezl/SubredditWilds/README.md

 * Adding posts to a wilds subreddit
   * Whenever a post is removed, the bot will crosspost to a specified wilds subreddit
-  * This is an optional feature and can be enabled by setting the `subreddit_wilds` property in the Settings class
-* Posting to a removals subreddit or Discord channel
+* Posting comment mod removals to a removals subreddit or Discord channel
   * If a comment moderator removes a post, the bot will crosspost to a specified subreddit and/or message Discord channel
-  * This is an optional feature and can be enabled by setting the `subreddit_removals` and `discord_removals` properties in the Settings class
 * Handling modmail
-  * The bot can automatically respond to modmail by asking the sender to provide a link to the removed content
+  * Bot response to modmail by asking the sender to provide a link to the removed content
-  * This is an optional feature and can be enabled by setting the `check_modmail` property in the Settings class Installation
+* Recording mod actions
+  * Mod actions recorded to a Google Sheets spreadsheet

+All features are optional.

+## Quick Setup
-      Clone the repository: git clone https://github.com/username/repo.git.
+* Clone the repository: git clone https://github.com/rezl/SubredditWilds.git
-      Install the required packages: pip install -r requirements.txt.
+* Install the required packages: `pip install -r requirements.txt`
-      Update the config.py file with your Reddit and Discord API credentials.
+* Update the config.py file with your Reddit and Discord API credentials
+* Override the credentials-user.json with your credentials from Google Cloud Console (or disable this feature in settings.py)
-      Set the necessary values in the Settings class in settings.py.
+* Set the necessary values in the Settings class in settings.py
-      Run the bot: python main.py.
+* Run the bot: `python bot.py`
-      Settings
-      Here are the available settings in the Settings class:

 ## Usage